Akianonymus/google-drive-upload/README.md

     If you want to change the default value of the config path, then use this format,

     `gupload --config default=your_config_file_path`

     ---

+-   <strong>-a | --account 'account name'</strong>

+    Use different account than the default one.

+    To change the default account name, do

+    `gupload -a/--account default=account_name`

+    ---

+-   <strong>-la | --list-accounts</strong>

+    Print all configured accounts in the config files.

+    ---

+-   <strong>-ca | --create-account 'account name'</strong>

+    To create a new account with the given name if does not already exists.
+If the given account exists then script will ask for a new name.

+    Note: Only for interactive terminal usage.

+    ---

+-   <strong>-da | --delete-account 'account name'</strong>

+    To delete an account information from config file.

+    ---